zhovner/zhovner.github.com/_posts/2015-11-27-universal-ikev2-server-configuration.markdown

 {% highlight bash %}
 config setup

-    #  Uncomment to allow few simultaneous connections with one user account.
+    #  Allows few simultaneous connections with one user account.
     #  By default only one active connection per user allowed.
+    #  This option also usefull if you have limited rightsourceip pool and want to kick your ghost connection while reconnecting.
-    # uniqueids=no
+    uniqueids=no

     # Increase debug level
     # charondebug = ike 3, cfg 3